cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

         - `xdg-run/monado_comp_ipc:rw` (maybe only required for Monado)
         - [Image from the LVRA Discord](https://discord.com/channels/1065291958328758352/1225819663024259082/1369754980457648148) + context.
         - If you store some of your mod data outside the instance, don't forget to ensure those paths are here too.
-            - I accidentally removed mine, causing Distant Horizons to be unable to load or generate chunks and Figura to crash the game.
+            - I accidentally removed mine, causing Distant Horizons and Figura to be unable to access their data, which broke things in a rather dramatic fashion.
 - Full-body tracking (FBT):
-    - XRizer requires a branch for native tracker support.
-See RinLovesYou's fork/branches.
-    - Vivecraft will claim there are trackers, but calibrating will attach all body parts to the head, turning you into a solid plank.
-        - This *might* work properly with OpenComposite or when there are actual trackers.
+    - Works fine with my chosen branch of XRizer.
-    - Using SlimeVR OSC trackers seems to work at first, but calibrating results in all parts being locked to the head as before.
+    - (todo: re-test with current setup) Using SlimeVR OSC trackers seems to work at first, but calibrating results in all parts being locked to the head.
-        - Perhaps Vivecraft will not calibrate to OSC trackers if any native trackers exist?
+        - Perhaps Vivecraft will not calibrate to OSC trackers if any native trackers exist, despite being "inactive"?
 - Rebinding controls:
     - Place the `xrizer`/`OpenComposite` directory in the instance's `minecraft` folder. (next to `options.txt`)
     - Default bindings are in the `minecraft/openvr` folder, or you can try to find your SteamVR bindings somewhere inside SteamVR's workshop folder.
     - Then you can follow [the LVRA Wiki](https://lvra.gitlab.io/docs/fossvr/opencomposite/#rebinding-controls) as usual.
         - Make sure the binding files are named without spaces and underscores, so a config for `oculus_touch` becomes `oculustouch.json`.
+    - Alternatively, I have made [a guide of sorts on my website](https://cubee.games/wiki/?cat=guides&page=steamvr#extract-bindings).

 ### COMPOUND Demo
 - Nothing of note.
 It just works.